 - Quantity – The number of units that may be placed on any particular parcel is also typically listed in zoning code.
 This is particularly important for anyone thinking of creating of community of multiple little houses or adding a second unit on a residential lot.

-- Accessory Buildings – Most zoning codes will define whether accessory buildings are allowed in a particular area, and how many.
+- Accessory Buildings – Most zoning codes will define whether accessory buildings/ accessory dwelling units (ADUs) are allowed in a particular area, and how many.
 In addition, size and height restrictions and where they may be placed in the yard will be defined.
 They will also tell what type of uses are allowed in the accessory structures.
 This may allow for storage sheds, detached home offices, and/or accessory dwelling units.
-As a side note, the difference between a home office and an accessory dwelling unit is often defined by the presence of a stove.
-Constructing a small cottage behind an existing dwelling can save substantially on utility installation costs.
+As a side note, the difference between a home office and an accessory dwelling unit is often defined by the presence of an oven.

 Building Code: In order to build a residential building in Florida, you will have to get a building permit from the local building department and go through a series of inspections before you can occupy the building.
 Permits require a set of plans and elevations that meet design criteria in the Florida Building Code.
 Most times, the plans are required to be reviewed and approved by a licensed structural engineer.
 Sheds in Florida are not held to the same construction standards as residential buildings.
 This is good for shed manufacturers, but means that you might have issues with the following if you try to convert a shed into a dwelling unit:

 - Wind Load Design – The 2010 Florida Building Code instituted 3 new Wind Speed Maps for wind load design.
 Residential buildings (Type II) are designed for a higher wind load rating than buildings designed for use as storage sheds (Type I).
-This means that wall construction, windows, doors, roof material, etc. may not meet residential code requirements in your area.
+This means that wall construction, windows, doors, roof material, etc. may not meet residential code requirements in your area rather than the lesser shed regulations.

 - Foundation – There are exceptions in the code for concrete foundations for sheds that allow them to be substantially smaller than for residential construction.
 In addition, a vapor barrier is not required under the slab for sheds, but is for residential construction.
 Other shed tie down foundations are not allowed for residential construction at all.